Nuggt-dev/Nuggt/docs/documentation.md

 ## Support

-If you encounter any issues or have questions regarding Nuggt, please feel free to reach out to our support team at {discord}.
+If you encounter any issues or have questions regarding Nuggt, please feel free to reach out to our support team at [Discord Server](https://discord.gg/gzdCDM84).
 We are here to assist you and ensure a smooth experience with Nuggt.

 Thank you for choosing Nuggt.
 Happy automating!